-Finance lawyers help clients with financial matters ranging from tapping debt markets to assisting corporations with restructuring businesses.
-These professionals have completed studies at a law school approved by the American Bar Association (ABA) and earned their licensure.
+Finance lawyers assist clients with financial matters that range from tapping debt markets to assisting corporations with restructuring businesses.
+Finance lawyers may specialize in categories including banking, project finance, real estate finance and private equity finance, or they may have broad industry knowledge.
+These professionals have completed their education at a law school that is American Bar Association (ABA) approved and have earned licensure.

 Job Description of a Finance Lawyer